-These are the sorts of websites which are responsive (change layout) on the devise being used.
-Normally multiple pages and menu items.
+These are the sorts of websites which are responsive (change layout) on the device being used.
+Normally, multiple pages and menu items.

-I point this type of website to any start-up company.
+I point any start-up company to this type of website.
 It saves costs for web marketing and updates in the future.

-Security on these sites are also better than most options.
+Security on these sites is also better than most options.

 They have the ability to use a database, which makes them ideal for more information, and companies like estate agents or online directories love these websites.

-They have added features and plug ins, which can be merged with the website framework to help guide users of the website; perhaps get them to engage in ways a static website simply never could, or even just to add some extra flair and excitement.
+They have added features and plug-ins, which can be merged with the website’s framework to help guide users of the website; perhaps get them to engage in ways a static website simply never could, or even just to add some extra flair and excitement.

 Maintenance costs per year, around R500 - R2000 if the main framework needs to be changed or extra features added post set up.

-Also called transactional websites.
-These are Dynamic Websites with the added features of payment gateway and shopping carts.
-There are many free or subscription based options for this style of website, but they too come with their cons.
+They are also called transactional websites.
+These are dynamic websites with the added features of payment gateways and shopping carts.
+There are many free or subscription based options for this style of website, but they, too, come with their cons.

 Maintenance costs per year, around R2000 – R10 000, depending on what needs to be done.

-Ecomm Website - Shared hosting is sufficient for start-up e-commerce websites.
-As the site grows in popularity, the site will need to be hosted on a Virtual Private Server or a dedicated server, an example website: www.edeeshairandbeauty.co.za
+E-comm.
+Website - Shared hosting is sufficient for start-up e-commerce websites.
+As the site grows in popularity, the site will need to be hosted on a virtual private server or a dedicated server.

 That is a simple summary of the 4 main types of websites.
-When picking a type you really need to decide:
+When picking a type you really need to decide the following:

 There is a 5th category called the Advance Website.

-These are dynamic websites or ecommerce websites that do not use template or pre-designed standard frameworks, or need to communicate with an app or perhaps link to other devices.
-These can range from R15 000 – R300 000.00 set up, and from around R15 000.00-R100 000 per month maintenance.
+These are dynamic websites or e-commerce websites that do not use template or pre-designed standard frameworks, or need to communicate with an app or perhaps link to other devices.
+These can range from R15 000 – R300 000.00 set up, and from around R15 000.00-R100 000 per month on maintenance.

-Advance Website - Will need to be hosted on a Virtual Private Server or a dedicated server.
-This allows for more system resources to be dedicated to the website in terms of disk space, memory, CPU usage, etc. Example website: www.entertainment-online.co.za
+Advance websites will need to be hosted on a virtual private server or a dedicated server.
+This allows for more system resources to be dedicated to the website in terms of disk space, memory, CPU usage, etc.

-How you choose the option for an App is a little more technical than a website, but I do think it comes down to how your clients like to engage and budget.
+How you choose the option for an app is a little more technical than a website, but I do think it comes down to budget and how your clients like to engage.

 If you are toying with the idea between website and app, or perhaps both, here is a table of comparisons for your consideration – simplified and generalized:

-Start with a shared hosting environment, then migrate to a Virtual Private Server or dedicated server depending on the growth of the site.
-If the site becomes super popular, then finally make use of Cloud Based web hosting example: www.twitter.com or www.snapchat.com
+Start with a shared hosting environment and then migrate to a virtual private server or dedicated server depending on the growth of the site.
+If the site becomes super popular, then finally make use of Cloud based web hosting.